-Plans through Washington Healthplanfinder come in categories, called metal levels.
+Health plans also come in categories called metal levels.
 The four categories of coverage are Bronze, Silver, Gold, and Platinum.
 Metal levels differ based on how you and your plan share the costs of your care.
 All plans offer the standard health benefits listed above, no matter what metal level you choose.

 Often, if your monthly premium payment is low, the cost of getting care when you go to the doctor will be higher.
 Higher premiums mean paying lower costs out of your own pocket for things such as drugs or hospital stays.

 Things to Consider Before Choosing a Metal Level: